 You can choose to edit part-time with around 2-5 clients per year, earning anywhere from $5k to $15k, or full-time with much higher earning potential.
 Either way, you get to decide:

-The 12 months following my first full year as a photo editor, I made $75k in gross income.
+My second full year as a photo editor I made $75k in gross income.
 Wedding photography editing is highly seasonal; thus, income fluctuates from month to month.
 If you average out my yearly income into months, that is $6,258/month — view my editing 12-month income report during a time when my husband and I traveled full-time.

 It’s important to mention that this isn’t a get-rich-quick scheme but a way to learn the skills you need to reasonably profit from them on your terms.